LuizaAlex/http-server-python/README.md

+This project was part of the challenge:
-This is a starting point for Python solutions to the ["Build Your Own HTTP server" Challenge](https://app.codecrafters.io/courses/http-server/overview).
+["Build Your Own HTTP server" Challenge](https://app.codecrafters.io/courses/http-server/overview).

 HTTP Server with Gzip Compression Support